-The author wishes to express his appreciation to the Houghton Mifflin Company, publishers of Sargent's "Manual of the Trees of North America," for permission to use the cuts of all trees appearing in this manual; to B.R.
-Stogsdill fro assistance in arranging the material; to W. C. Hammerle, former Acting Director of the State Division of Forestry, and to many others for helpful suggestions and criticisms.
+The author wishes to express his appreciation to the Houghton Mifflin Company, publishers of Sargent's "Manual of the Trees of North America," for permission to use the cuts of all trees appearing in this manual; to B. R. Stogsdill for assistance in arranging the material; to W.C.
+Hammerle, Former Acting Director of the State Division of Forestry, and to many others for helpful suggestions and criticisms.

-Of much assistance in the preparation of the manual was the information contained in several texts and manuals, among which were: Manual of the Trees of North America by C. S. Sargent; Trees of the Southeastern States by Coker and Totten; Textbook of Dendrology by Harlow and Harrar.
+Of much assistance in the preparation of the manual was the information contained in several texts and manuals, among which were: "Manual of the Trees of North America" by C. S. Sargent; "Trees of the Southeastern States" by Coker and Totten; "Textbook of Dendrology" by Harlow and Harrar; "Check List of the Forest Trees of the United States" by G. B. Sudworth (including changes approved January 24, 1940); and "Common Forest Trees of Georgia" by W. R. Mattoon and Thos.
+D. Burleigh.